ali-hlayel/Simple-member-api/README.md

 # Getting started
 The person-service is built using docker.
 The root container contains the Dockerfile which java 11 container and copy the person-service jar files inside.
-Also the  docker-compose.yml describes the configuration of service components (Postgress). the compponents will be run in a local environment.
+Also the  docker-compose.yml describes the configuration of service components (Postgress).
+The components will be run in a local environment.

-To run the service execute the ./build-all.sh shell script in the root directory of project in the terminal.
+To run the service execute execute ./build-all.sh shell script in the root directory of project in the terminal.

 # Test
 The code is already tested using Junit test.
 I also used swagger API for testing the project at the run time process.